 When you buy a Smith product, you can expect quality.
 The Variance is a great all-around helmet for any style of skiing in any climate.

 Warm and snug.
-Safe and stylish.
-Well constructed and safe.
-This is hands down one of the nicest helmets on the market, its only draw back being its slight lack of ventilation in comparison to the Vantage.
+Ventilated and stylish.
+Well constructed and protective.
+This is hands down one of the nicest helmets on the market, its only drawback being its slight lack of ventilation in comparison to the Vantage and a tad more weight.
+Minor details.

 — Sam Piper